hansbenjamin/Labour-Force-Analysis/README.md

 # Labour-Force-Analysis
-This applied assignment was part of my graduate course in Econometrics.
-The goal was to describe the relationship between job experience and hourly wages among full time workers in Canada.
+The goal of this project was to describe the relationship between job experience and hourly wages among full time workers in Canada.
 Additionally, I did tests whether the relationship varies by immigration status or gender.

 ## Data
 The data is the 2022 public use microdata files from the Canadian Labour Force Survey.
 It can be found on the StatCan website: (https://www150.statcan.gc.ca\/n1\/pub\/71m0001x\/71m0001x2021001-eng.html).
 All 12 months were used.